AshvanP23/railway_reservation/README.md

-Railway Reservation System (SQL Backend)

-A robust and scalable Relational Database Management System (RDBMS) designed to handle the complexities of railway operations, including scheduling, station routing, and passenger bookings.
+Railway Reservation System  : A robust and scalable Relational Database Management System (RDBMS) designed to handle the complexities of railway operations, including scheduling, station routing, and passenger bookings.

 Project Overview :